-This spoon-feeding is a distinct element of Hollywood films, and I think that the mainstream aesthetics Bong experiences in his time there influenced him significantly, something that is also evident in the elements of naivety in the story, particularly regarding the way all members of the family end up working in the same house.
-I felt that the naivety of the rich presented here goes a bit too far, even in cliche terms.
+This spoon-feeding is a distinct element of Hollywood films, and I think that the mainstream aesthetics Bong experienced in his time there influenced him significantly, something that is also evident in the elements of naivety in the story, particularly regarding the way all members of the family end up working in the same house.
+Furthermore I felt that the naivety of the rich and the cunningness of the poor presented here goes a bit too far, even in cliche terms.
 The same also applies to the ending, although to a lesser degree.

 On the other hand, the entertainment this combination of crime thriller and social drama offers is undeniable.